bethjmdev/techprep/README.md

 # techprep

+Note: I may not be coding every day, but I am doing something everyday to push my developer skills forward.
+Currently I am focusing on my technical interview skills and building a website for a local business owner.

 June 2nd-
 Looked for resources for tech interviews.
 Found a website with leetcode to follow.
 Found a youtube video to teach me what data structures and algorithms are